spacetimeengineer/mupy/README.md

 ## Road-map

 ### Build a community
-This kind of thing wont go far without a community.
-This community would provide real goals, like real projects that can help or train us and mupy or some successor technology to do bigger and better things that could handle infrastructure or high-power innovation.
-I know it sounds crazy but why not.
-Lets build a space ship or something.
-The community may identify worthwhile proposals for features.
-Consider that the scripting interface makes it easier for people and teams to coordinate larger projects using a version control system like github.
+This kind of technology cannot grow without a community.
+The expectation is that this community would provide real visions, real milestones and real goals which are tangleble and linkable to other projects being developed at the same time by the same community.
+This is to say I imagine a coordinated machine of innovation rapidly accellerating until the most beautiful system-codes are devised and we are all in space with pretty fusion engines.
+I know it sounds crazy but why the hell not.
+Lets build a space-ship or something.
+The point is that the community may identify worthwhile proposals for features.
+Consider that the scripting interface makes it much easier for people and organizations to coordinate larger projects and integrate other technologies using a version control systems like github.
+Things a community may do :

-### Redesign model (perhaps in a different language)
-All programming all starts with a model.
-The more efficient the model the more efficient the programming.Every time you rebuild a system from the ground up the developers identify deeper problems which when solved leads to more efficiency.
-This creates more automation power and longevity.
-It also keeps the programmers sharp.
+- Cultivate Design Wishlist
+- Gather Requirements
+- Stand Up Massive Scale Decentralized Projects
+- Stand Up Markets
+- Devise canonacle formalisms to strengthen the technology

-### More family codes
+### Author More System-Code Libraries
 More family codes means more parts to print or more possible things to assemble.
 This has an exponential effect.
 This will reinforce the integrity of mupy and the likelihood to attract users.
 Additionally we want to add constraints that keep certified families clean of defunct parts which should not or could not be printed.

-### More scripts codes
-We need people to request like inventions or something with an emphasis on modular development so that we can assemble advanced systems together.
-Coordination will need to be had and this means people taking leadership.

-### Design a package manager
-This is essential.
-While from the point of view of python itself, mupy could effectivly created packages on it's own with mupy nstalled and for now it is the best we have but eventually it would be extremely beneficial to write mupy scripts which assembly and operational animations built in that are themselves callable as a system-codes.
-This would give a higher level of abstraction to the creations of the community.
-It also serves as an additional compression layer saying memory for temporary comute time.

-### Implement name spaces
-It is unclear if family codes serve as name spaces but these are essentially needed for implementing some kind of package manager application.
-### Implement manufacturing codes

-### Implement Material codes
-It is important to eventually provide a space for information regarding se part and the material it is created from.
-In the future mupy will attempt to cover more manufacturing methods other than 3D printing.
-### Integrating technologies

-### Implement a package manager with authentication
-This would represent a better system for managing community-authored-systems.
-Additionally this would make upy more efficient as well as do a better job to make it more useful for the community.

-### Create a community goals / wish list
-Lets design a nuclear spacecraft together!
-Even if we fail imagine what we learn or accomplish on the way!
-The requirements of such a goal would make mupy very powerful if it were designed to handle those requirements.

 ### Automated certification routines

-This particular function is the golden function which would render this project truly powerful.
-Automated certification makes reference to the automation of a family code being injected into mupy.
-This function is desired for several reasons;

-  - Family codes themselves are valuable, for each family code hat exists there exists anywhere from millions to quadrillions of permutations of renderings provided by mupy.
-  - Scripted assemblies, if parameterized can be certified and this would make any scripted 1000 times as productive.
-  - Encoding routines are automatically integrated into terminal.
-  - New scad libraries could be integrated.
-  - Makes name-space type
+This feature would be very powerful.
+Not yet complete.
+Certification is a non-trivial yet predictable operation.
+No one is even close to needing this feature yet.
+Few would be this advanced.

 ## Contributing

-Currently the best form of contribution would be to play offer suggestions for improvement or they could develop scripts to be certified or open scad code to be certified (manually).
+Currently the simplest form of contribution would be to star the repository or attempt to use the system for real development.
+Below are some more specific suggestions :

-### Project Identification
-Currently this is the most valuable and important top priority (ongoing) task.
-This is not a programming or technology task rather it is a task for the visionary or the philosopher but it's the hardest job of all.
-Where this task fails or succeeds cascades to all other aspects of entire system.
-This is even more important than the functions or the algorithms which constitute mupy because the algorithms are derived from requirements which are derived from goals but only the greatest but possible goals are worth pursuing because other boons are are found along the way.
-We need these people to identify what we must build.
-I am not referring to the sub-components of some bigger system because those developments can be derived from the greater requirements which may exists from the greater requirements.

-### Part Identification
-This is similar to the previous except ona primitive scale.
-So If a project is identified then a new modular family in most cases will be developed to fulfill some requirements fro a design.

-### Script Vault
+### Requirements Gathering
-The more systems that are built the better, more they are parameterized and modular the better although that is no requirement.
-This will make the technology stronger and more useful.

-### Improvements and additions to hardware library.
-The standard library of parts should be developed more and more over time because these represent the primitive parts which make up the scripted-systems.
-The are also represented by system-codes but they themselves do not really represent systems so much except in the general sense.
-More libraries will make the system stronger in time but I would recommend to only design hardware that has been identified as a requirement in a larger system.
+People should identify things to be built.
+Take note every time this happens, new family codes become realized or identified and need to be authored and certified but this is ok.
+This is how libraries are born : requirements.
+After all nessecity is the mother of all invention.
+Chances are I can help with building some of the hardware libraries if your serious.

+### Building New Libraries
+Currently mupy only has a standard library which can be modified manually but in time we will implement features which allow new remote libraries to be accessed too.

 ### Improvements to mu command-line-tool
 Currently the command line tool is extremely crude.
-The reasons for this are vast but I typically build command line tools in my projects to illustrate basic functionality and prototyping.
+The reasons for this are non-interesting but I typically build command line tools in my projects to illustrate basic functionality and prototyping.
 The mucli tool is no different except that I really like it's overall form in principle.
-The idea of just typing in  a code to get quick resources is really cool and useful.
+The idea of just typing in a system-code to get quick resources is really cool and useful to me.
+I needs to be better and this is just a whole bag of things too complicated to mention.
+Im sure others have done this before.

-### mupy.core
-mupy.core should be rebuilt in a couple years after user feedback has been processed and a team is ready to develop.

 ## Licensing Structure
 All subdirectories which contain a license will be represented by that license.
 This is always a subdirectory representing a family code or namespace.
 In this way mupy can be thought of as an abstraction that makes efficient calls to some library which may contain a drifferent liscens.
 Additionally one could protect a library with authentication / prmissions systems.